wirshingh/getorganelle-hydra-loop/README.md

 # Run getorganelle on hydra using a loop
 ### Summary
 This scritp will run getorganelle on hydra using trimmed reads in a loop.
-The trimmed reads files must end in '_R1_PE_trimmed.fastq.gz' (forward) and '_R2_PE_trimmed.fastq.gz' (reverse) for the job to work.
-Alternatively, the job file can be edited to match the R1 and R2 file names of the trimmed reads.

 Results for all samples will be in a directory named 'getorganelle_All_results'.
 Within this directory will be results for each sample in directories labeled with sample IDs followed by '_getorganelle_results'.

 After getorganelle is run, the script contains commands that will copy the final mitochondrial contig (or scaffolds) and rename it with sample IDs.
 These renamed contigs will be in a directory named 'mt_contigs' within the 'getorganelle_All_results' directory.

 For instuctions on how to run the job, see 'To Run the Job' below.